360medics/inapp-cli/README.md

 You can get help for the command by using `inapp help`, or for a sub-command `inapp create --help`.

+## Initiate the development automation

+1. Create an AWS user with the same right as the terraform user
+2. Create programmatic access for the user and place it in .env of the previously created projet (using the CLI)
+3. Get a CircleCI Token and place it in .env of the previously created projet (using the CLI)
+4. Fill the `NLB_LISTENER_PORT` value in .env of the previously created projet (using the CLI)
+5. Run the `deploy/init.sh` script, this will create CircleCI context and place needed secret variables
+6. Go to CircleCI interface and track the new project repository

 # Contributing

 ## Introduction